 Artificial intelligence is consistently trying to make our lives function effortlessly every day.
-From logistics optimization, fraud detection, research, art composition, virtual assistants providing personalized experiences to many more, our lives are being transformed by AI for the better.
+From logistics optimization, fraud detection, research, art composition, to virtual assistants providing personalized experiences, our lives are being transformed by AI for the better.
 Advanced data analytics, powered by ML and AI, is being utilized by companies to make crucial business decisions.
-The AI systems completely rely on algorithms, which are designed to help the machine sense and understand its environment, take inputs, process those inputs to provide a solution, do risk assessment, predict the future trends etc.
+The AI systems completely rely on algorithms, which are designed to help the machine sense and understand its environment, take inputs, process those inputs to provide a solution, perform risk assessment, predict future trends, etc.

-During the era, when the AI technology was still fairly new to the world, the systems purely functioned according to the programs written by humans.
-But, with the advancement of technology, now the AI systems are capable of ‘learning’ from the manually fed data and the readings collected from its surroundings.
-The machine “learns” on its own hence, paving way for the machine learning generation where the system doesn’t require to be programmed explicitly.
+During the previous era, when AI was still fairly new, systems based on it purely functioned according to the programs written by humans.
+But, as the technology has advanced, AI systems today are capable of ‘learning’ from the manually fed data and the readings collected from its surroundings.
+The machine learns on its own hence paving way for the machine learning generation, wherein the system doesn’t need to be programmed explicitly.
 The hyper-growth strategies of achieving new heights in the field of AI development have resulted in questions on the ethics in AI.

 Ethics in Artificial Intelligence

-As the AI technology progressively moves forward, ethical concerns are being raised about the advances.
-In Tempe, Arizona, USA, a woman riding a bicycle was killed by a self-driving-car.
-Even though, there was a human behind the wheels, the AI system was fully in-control of the car.
-Such incidents’, the ones involving human and AI interactions, raise a series of ethical questions and addressing ethical issues surrounding the use of AI.
+In Tempe, Arizona, USA, a woman riding a bicycle was killed by a self-driving car.
+Even though there was a human behind the wheels, the AI system was fully in control of the car.
+Such incidents, involving human and AI interactions, raise a series of ethical questions and addressing ethical issues surrounding the use of AI.
 Questions like, who was responsible for the woman’s death?
 Was it the human behind the wheel?
-Manufacturer of the self-driving-car?
+Manufacturer of the self-driving car?
 Or perhaps the AI system designers?
 The curious case of who is morally correct remains a mystery.
-This raises another concern about the rules that are guiding the AI systems which aid them in becoming moral and ethical.
-The ambiguity attached to this issue is also directly projected towards the legal authorities, where rules governing such situations do not help conclude what’s right or wrong.
+This raises another question about the rules that are guiding modern AI systems in becoming moral and ethical.
+Let us have a look at some common ethical issues in AI:

-An example of biasness by AI: In 2014, a recruiting tool was developed by Amazon for identifying the right candidate for the role of software engineer.
+An example of bias by AI: In 2014, a recruiting tool was developed by Amazon for identifying the right candidate for the role of a software engineer.
 As the system learned from the data it was fed, it swiftly started discriminating against women.
 The company had to abandon the system in 2017.
 Irrespective of the algorithm on which the AI is running, the initial stages of the development as well as the concepts on which its development is based, the data it has been fed can make the outcomes biased and influenced by the designer of the AI.

 Ethical issues in AI

 The advent of AI also poses threats to humanity in terms of employment.
 People can’t deny the anxiousness built up by the thought that AI will someday snatch their jobs.
-For example, if self-driving trucks get a go ahead for commercialization, as promised by Elon Musk, CEO of Tesla, hundreds of trucks and lorry drivers will lose their jobs.
-The same scenario is projected to occur in the corporate sector also, where AI and machine learning are already being implemented to handle the administrative tasks.
+For example, if self-driving trucks get a go-ahead for commercialization, as promised by Elon Musk, CEO of Tesla, hundreds of trucks and lorry drivers will lose their jobs.
+The same scenario is also projected to occur in the corporate sector, where AI and machine learning are already being implemented to handle administrative tasks.

-It should not be forgotten that, in the end, the systems based on AI algorithms are created by humans, who can be judgmental and bias.
-Whatever we design, there are always going be arrows thrown at it, at every step of the way.
-It is important to create awareness about the ethics in AI, as the world we are trying to build has ubiquitous technology.
-It can’t be stressed enough that if AI is used effectively, with the vision of achieving social progress, in that case it can act as a catalyst for constructive change.
+It should not be forgotten that, in the end, the systems based on AI algorithms are created by humans, who, most often than not, knowingly or unknowingly, are biased.
+It can’t be stressed enough that if AI is used effectively, with the vision of achieving social progress, it can act as a catalyst for constructive change.